Sometimes a word is more than that.

 As I sat down with a close friend, I couldn’t help but recall how often I had heard someone refer to themselves as stupid in the last week alone.
 As she described her trip to the hardware store, we both laughed at the absurdity of the trepidation that comes with asking about something, anything.

-In that moment, I realized that I have a problem with this word “stupid”.
+In that moment, I realized that I have a bone to pick with the word “stupid”.
 Stupid.
 What does that even mean?

 Stupid is a word we use to shame people for their lack of knowledge.
 It doesn’t care about prior life experience, it doesn’t care about your aptitude in this moment, it doesn’t care what your day is like.
 Stupid is the word we use to tear others down because they don’t know the thing.
 There are other words, more salient and perhaps too honest, but infinitely more nuanced, than this all encompassing word.